sssx-dev/sssx/ROADMAP.md

 ## Done

+- [x] Access all routes from the helper function
 - [x] add typescript linter
 - [x] add linter to all packages and apps
 - [x] example boilerplate (should it be a generated one via CLI?)